I’m So Healthy!! (But My Birth Control Is So Not)

 Apart from the physical differences, I also experienced somewhat of an “emotional renaissance” getting off the pill.
 It’s hard to explain, but for me, the pill had made me feel very neutral about a lot of things.
 It was like I was looking at the world through rose-colored glasses where I didn’t feel strongly for or against anything.
 It wasn’t until I got off the pill that I realized I didn’t like the music I had been listening to, I didn’t enjoy the activities I had been doing, and I wasn’t in the career I wanted.

-One year post-pill I had quit listening to my husband’s alternative music and started attending Backstreet Boys concerts (yes, they still tour), I had quit teaching yoga and taking crossfit classes in favor of taking ballet instead, and I had started nutrition school to learn more about women’s health and hormones, eventually leaving my tech job in favor of opening a health coaching practice and working for Whole Foods (I have since started working in tech again, but that’s a different story).
+One year post-pill I had quit listening to my husband’s alternative music and started attending Backstreet Boys concerts (yes, they still tour), I had quit teaching yoga and taking crossfit classes in favor of taking ballet instead, and I transitioned my career into becoming a writer.

 In a lot of ways, getting off the pill felt like returning to who I was when I was five years old.
 It was as if I suddenly remembered what I was really interested in, and what I just wasn’t.
 I quit a lot of activities that I just wasn’t into, and took up a lot of new ones that I discovered I was.
 But ultimately the feeling it gave me was passion, and lots of it.
 It was as if life stopped being in the friend zone and started being completely and utterly romantic.
 Oh and libido does that too when you get off the hormones (in case you were wondering).